Joey Meneses Preview, Player Props: Nationals vs. Phillies

 Joey Meneses At The Plate

-- Among qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 82nd and he is 91st in slugging.
+- Among the qualifying hitters, he ranks 23rd in batting average, while his on-base percentage ranks 81st and he is 93rd in slugging.

-- Meneses has picked up a hit in 70.4% of his 115 games this year, with at least two hits in 30.4% of those games.
+- Meneses has reached base via a hit in 82 games this year (of 116 played), and had multiple hits in 36 of those games.

-- Meneses has driven home a run in 40 games this year (34.8%), including more than one RBI in 13.9% of his games and producing three or more of his team's runs on eight occasions..
+- Meneses has picked up an RBI in 35.3% of his games this season, with more than one RBI in 13.8% of his games.
+He has also produced three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.